-Patagonia region is very unpredictable with a better chance of good weather over the summer months (Nov-Mar).
+Patagonia is very unpredictable with a better chance of good weather over the summer months (Nov-Mar).
+On a sunny day, daytime temperatures can be very pleasant, ranging between 13-20°C (low 60s to low 70s °F).
+However, rain, high winds, and cold air can blow in quickly even during the summer months, making the temperatures drop to freezing.
 Winter (Jun-Sep) can be bitterly cold, but there is a chance of some cloudless skies and great views.
 The southernmost parts of Patagonia can experience strong winds throughout the year.

-Iguazú Falls has a subtropical climate with two main seasons; summer, from Aug-Apr, is hot (27°C) and humid, and winter, from May-Sep, is cooler (occasionally much cooler) and drier.
+Iguazú Falls has a subtropical climate with two main seasons; summer, from Aug- Apr, is hot (27°C) and humid, and winter, from May-Sep, is cooler (occasionally much cooler) and drier.